 No new product launch is complete without an email campaign to promote it.

-Whether you’re brand new or an established company announce a new product, emails are some of the best ways to reach an audience.
+Whether you’re a brand new startup or an established company getting ready to announce a new product, emails are a cornerstone of how to market a product.

 The tone of the email and how you structure it will have a lot to do with the overall voice and brand identity your company already has or is trying to create.

 If you’re Apple, your launch emails will be super sleek, with minimal text and strong visuals.

 If you’re Harry’s razor company, your emails will focus more on conversational, clever text, playful imagery, and key benefits.